kshaffer/cognition/week5.md

 Students who do not qualify for the final project may submit up to 5 points worth of new or reattempted videos and/or concept map contributions during the final week. *No collaboration allowed, no further reassessments allowed.*

 All final projects and reassessments are due by **8am, Friday July 3.**

+## Learning objectives

+This unit is directed towards the following student goals:

+- ability to synthesize and apply the core concepts listed above, individually or in collaboration with others, in a written explanation
+- ability to articulate an accurate definition and at least one example of application about the core concepts in one's own words (reassessments)
+- contribute to public understanding of the relationship between music and cognitive science
+- ability to construct and articulate substantive, manageable goals (final project)
+- ability to self-assess progress towards those goals (final project)